28ede1/flixster-starter/planning.md

 want page 1 returned).
 Eventually we want to know when to stop showing the "show more" button (for user sake) so we keep track of a totalPages variable as well.

-To change the variables, we have a setPage and setTotal page accompanying function.
+To change the variables, we have a setPage and setTotalPages accompanying function.

 "handleLoadMore" updates the page count (page = page + 1)